fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 3. Click **Preferences**
 4. Click **MDM Server Assignment**
 5. Click the **Add** button at the top
-6. Enter a name for the server such as "Fleet MDM"
+6. Enter a name for the server such as "Fleet"
 7. Upload the certificate generated in Step 1

 ### Step 3: download the server token